Enterprise software development - mobile application, web, and backend

 In the final step before you set the update to be live, you need to assess whether it is necessary to run any DevOps scripts in order to update your databases.
 If so, these scripts must be executed now in order to support the code.

 Before setting your changes live it is good that a team leader or any other high qualified person can review changes and approve them.
+In this way, you can avoid irrelevant mistakes, which could only take your valuable time later.

 Push your updates